Constructive Discharge: An Outlaw Employment Separation?

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 The "take this job and shove it" outlaw cry of the ‘70s doesn’t help employees much when it comes time to collect unemployment insurance or sue an employer for wrongful termination.
-Although there are circumstances where walking off a job is entirely understandable and necessary, there are repercussions that most people only discover too late.
+Although there are circumstances where walking off a job is entirely understandable and necessary, there are repercussions that many people discover too late.

 If you were constructively discharged, then a wrongful termination claim may be workable.
 However, to prove constructive discharge, you have to essentially show that you were forced to quit.
 The burden will be on you to show that the working conditions or treatment were so intolerable that any reasonable employee would have had no reasonable alternative but to resign.
 You'll also have to show that these conditions or mistreatment happened fairly closely in time to your decision to leave.
 Your former employer’s attorney may well argue in response that you had alternatives and/or you failed to give the employer notice and the opportunity to resolve the problems.